Extended Producer Responsibility for packaging (EPR)

 Reprocessors and exporters

-Registration per site for reprocessors and per material for exporters
+Registration (by 1 Oct each year) per site for reprocessors and per material for exporters

 Annual accreditation per site for reprocessors and per material for exporters